Michael Joseph Lenihan: Military career

-Born the son of James Lenihan and Catherine Grainger, Michael Lenihan entered and later graduated from the United States Military Academy in June 1887.
-Among his classmates included several general officers of the future, such as Charles Gerhardt, Ulysses G. McAlexander, Ernest Hinds, Nathaniel Fish McClure, William Weigel, Charles S. Farnsworth, James Theodore Dean, Mark L. Hersey, Herman Hall, Frank Herman Albright, Marcus Daniel Cronin, George Owen Squier, Thomas Grafton Hanson, George Washington Gatchell, Alexander Lucian Dade, William C. Rivers, and Edmund Wittenmyer.
+Born the son of James Lenihan and Catherine Grainger, Michael Lenihan entered and later graduated 57th in a class of 64 from the United States Military Academy in June 1887.
+Among his classmates included several men who would later rise to the rank of brigadier general or higher in their military careers.
+They included: Charles B. Wheeler, Edward C. Young, Richmond P. Davis, Edgar Russel, George O. Squier, Ernest Hinds, George W. Gatchell, Charles H. Martin, P. D. Lochridge, Nathaniel F. McClure, William C. Rivers, William Weigel, Thomas G. Hanson, Herman Hall, Marcus D. Cronin, Alexander L. Dade, Charles S. Farnsworth, Charles Gerhardt, James T. Dean, Ulysses G. McAlexander, Edmund Wittenmyer, Frederic D. Evans, Mark L. Hersey and Frank H. Albright.

 He was appointed first lieutenant in 1894.
 He was made captain in 1899 and major in 1911.
 While stationed on the Hawaiian Islands, he was promoted to Lieutenant‑Colonel.

 Brigadier General Michael J. Lenihan and Major Henderson, commanding the 2nd Battalion, 166th Regiment, before making a tour of inspection, France, March 7, 1918.

 After the American entry into World War I, in April 1917, Lenihan received a temporary promotion to brigadier general (August 1917) and assumed command of the 83rd Infantry Brigade, which, together with the 84th Infantry Brigade and various other supporting units, formed part of the 42nd "Rainbow" Division.
 The division was a recently activated National Guard formation and was commanded at the time by Major General William Abram Mann.
 The division began to depart for service overseas on the Western Front in October, arriving in France in early November.
 Lenihan was to command his brigade throughout 1918 in most of the battles it found itself engaged in, such as the Second Battle of the Marne in July and the Battle of Saint-Mihiel in September.